 The Poodle has harsh, dense, curly coat.
-For conformation exhibition, the coat may be presented naturally, corded, or in one of the traditional clips described below.
+For conformation exhibition, the coat may be presented naturally, corded, or in one of the clips described below.
+Quality is never to be sacrificed in favor of grooming skill or the type of clip in which a dog is presented.

-Corded - The cords are tight and of even diameter but varying lengths.
+Corded - In all clips, cords are tight and of even diameter but varying lengths.
 Cords may be longer on the mane, body coat, head and ears; shorter on puffs, bracelets and pompons.

-Clips - In all of the traditional clips described below, the hair on the topskull may be left free or held in place by elastic bands, which may not be used elsewhere in the coat.
+Clips - In all clips described below, the hair on the topskull may be left free or held in place by elastic bands, which may not be used elsewhere in the coat.
+There is no limit to the number of bands used, but they may not go past the occiput.
+SEE LAST PAGE FOR CLIP ILLUSTRATIONS AND DESCRIPTIONS.